 Across all states, including Florida, the statutes of limitations have some common/similar features:

 The best practice in this matter, as proposed by lawyers and legal experts is to avoid unnecessary delays and get straight to business.
-Although your case may demand an extension due to exceptional situations, but you should not procrastinate.
+Although your case may demand an extension due to exceptional situations, you should not procrastinate.

 Gather your courage, contact experienced car accident lawyers, build a solid foundation for your negligence accident case and then get to work.
 The idea here is to strike fast and get maximum compensation.
 You should keep tabs on your financial drains and your sufferings because both will become important factors for winning your rightful compensation.